GDKsoftware/GitBitter/README.md

 * GitBitter - A commandline tool to clone or pull packaged repositories.

-The tool is currently Windows-only.
+The GitBitterEdit tool is currently Windows-only, but the GitBitter command line can be used with Mono.